tthphuc1810/tthphuc1810/README.md

 <h1 align="center">Hola 👋, I'm Phuc</h1>
 <h3 align="center">I'm pursuing a degree in Electronic Engineering at the University of Science, Vietnam National University Ho Chi Minh City, specializing in Analog and Digital IC Design.
 My background in Electronics and Telecommunications provides a strong foundation for my passion for building and exploring new technologies.</h3>

-- 🌱 I’m currently learning **Digital IC Design , Machine Learning , Telecommunication**
+- 🌱 I’m currently learning **Analog and Digital IC Design , Machine Learning , Telecommunication**

 - 📫 How to reach me **thphuc1810@gmail.com**